DMC DeLorean: Production

-Production information was lost or scattered upon the shutdown of DMC and production figures for the DeLorean have never been verified based on official factory records.
-Despite some unexplained VIN gaps, based upon VIN information, owners have been able to piece together the approximate quantity of DeLoreans produced.
+Production information was lost or scattered upon the shutdown of DMC and production figures for the DeLorean were never verified based on official factory records.
+Owners have been able to piece together the approximate quantity of DeLoreans produced from vehicle identification number (VIN) information, despite some unexplained VIN gaps.

-In February 1982, DMC was placed into receivership and the factory continued to operate at a reduced production rate until the end of May.
+In February 1982, DMC was placed into receivership and the factory continued to operate at a reduced production rate until the end of May that year.
 When Consolidated International acquired the unsold and partially assembled cars in November 1982, it brought back workers to complete the cars remaining on the assembly line.
 It was decided to make the remaining completed 1982 model year cars into 1983 models.
 The remaining cars' VINs were re-VINed into 1983 cars by taking the original VIN and adding 5000 to it and changing the "CD" in the middle of the VIN to "DD" thus making a 1983 model.
 For the 1981 model year, there were 6,700 DeLoreans produced (VIN 500–7199).
-For the 1982 model year, there were 1,999 DeLoreans produced (VIN 10001–11999).
-For the 1983 model year, there were 276 DeLoreans (VIN 17000–17170 and 20001–20105) bringing the total estimated production to 8,975 cars.
+For the 1982 model year, there were an estimated 1,999 DeLoreans produced (VIN 10001–11999).
+For the 1983 model year, there were an estimated 276 DeLoreans (VIN 17000–17170 and 20001–20105) produced, bringing total production to an estimated 8,975 cars.